Investors seek shelter before Greek vote

 “Positioning is pretty square,” said one London-based bond trader.
 “People might still be a little bit long in longer-dated bonds but that’s probably because they haven’t been able to get out ...
 A lot of bets have come off the table.”

-Another trader said the moves in the Bund futures signalled “that a lot of desks are either taking less risks themselves or have been told (to) stop taking risk until after the election”.
+Another trader said the moves in the Bund futures signaled “that a lot of desks are either taking less risks themselves or have been told (to) stop taking risk until after the election”.

 Most sellers of insurance against a default on Greek government debt, known as credit default swaps (CDS), declined to quote before the weekend, dealers said.